 Types of Tooth-Colored Restorations

-Tooth colored restorations include resin composite material, resin or porcelain inlays, and resin or porcelain onlays.
-Dr. Elbrecht would be happy to discuss the differences in these materials and the procedures involved.
+Tooth-colored restorations include resin composite material, resin or porcelain inlays, and resin or porcelain onlays.
+Our dental team is happy to discuss the differences in these materials and the procedures involved.
 Typically a resin composite material is placed and finished in one simple visit.
 This procedure is the same as any simple dental restoration(dental filling).
 Inlays and Onlays are typically a multiple visit appointment.

 Replacing Silver Fillings with an Inlay/Onlay